-Marasmus- It is due to deficiency of protein and calories intake.
+Marasmus- It is due to a deficiency of protein and calories intake.
 The condition is characterised by thinning of limbs, extreme emaciation, dry and wrinkled skin and mental impairment.

 Kwashiorkor- It is due to a deficiency of protein.
 There is wasting of muscles, but some fat is still present under the skin.
 The condition is characterised by swelling and extensive edema of body parts.

 Explore the next chapter for important points with regards to NEET, only at BYJU’S. Check the NEET Study Material for all the important concepts and related topics.